 Your Personal Credit Score Matters

-You should be regularly monitoring your credit score to keep it healthy, even when you’re not thinking about applying for a loan.
+You should be regularly monitoring your credit score to keep it healthy, even when you’re not thinking about getting a loan.

 You Must Identify a Clear Purpose for Your Loan

 Lenders want to know exactly how you will use the money, which helps them determine the feasibility of your business loan application.
-Before applying for a loan, have a detailed loan proposal.
+Create a detailed loan proposal.